omeka/classic-enduser/Plugins/Contribution_3.md

 The boxes work together as follows:
 - No boxes checked: site visitors have to create a Guest User and wait for their account to be approved before they can make contributions to the site.
 - "Allow non-registered" checked: visitors can make a contribution without creating a Guest User account but must provide an email address; they then have the option of completing registration by creating a password.
 They can also create an account as above.
-[Selecting this option is similar to the old 'Simple' option.]
 - Both "Allow non-registered" and "Allow anonymous": visitors can still create accounts or just provide an email, but they have the option to contribute items completely anonymously, without providing an email address or any other identifying information.

 **Additional Settings**